edvHo/383ConStruct/README.md

 make.figs = TRUE and save.files = TRUE are already defaulted to "TRUE" but can be usefull when running many independant analyses.

 ## Working with new Dataset
+NOTE: The following section is project specific, filepaths may differ

 1. Working Directory setup and Loading Metadata
 ```
 setwd("/home/data/Project5")